USA Banner

 State Safety Performance Targets

-The results of the CY 2021 safety performance target assessments are available on FHWA’s Transportation Performance Management (TPM) website.
+The results of the CY 2023 safety performance target assessments are available on FHWA’s Transportation Performance Management (TPM) website.
 The website provides a glimpse into each State’s safety performance targets, which represent annual performance levels as we all work toward the long-term goal of zero fatalities.
-The website also displays historical data; projected safety performance targets through 2023; information on how States establish each of their safety performance targets, which is taken verbatim from the State’s HSIP annual report; and a summary of the safety performance target assessment determination results.
-The website includes the results for the 2018 through 2021 safety performance target assessments.
+The website also displays historical data; projected safety performance targets through 2025; information on how States establish each of their safety performance targets, which is taken verbatim from the State’s HSIP annual report; and a summary of the safety performance target assessment determination results.
+The website includes the results for the 2019 through 2023 safety performance target assessments.

-In comparing the last four safety performance target assessments from 2018 through 2021, there has been a decrease in the number of States that have met or made significant progress toward their safety performance targets.
-There were 4 States (8%) that have met or made significant progress for all four years and 16 States (31%) that have not met or made significant progress for all four years.
-There was one States that met or made significant progress for the first time in 2021 and 9 States (17%) that did not meet or make significant progress for the first time in 2021.
-Table 2 below, provides a comparison summary of the States CY 2018 through CY 2021 safety performance target assessments results.
+In comparing the last six safety performance target assessments from 2018 through 2023, there has been one State that has met or made significant progress for all six years and 14 States that have not met or made significant progress for all six years.
+Table 2 below, provides a comparison summary of the States CY 2018 through CY 2023 safety performance target assessments results.

 Directions: Click on a State to view their safety performance targets and target assessment summary.